FAIR-biomed/fair-biomed.github.io/docs/resources.md

 ---

-The current plugin library provides access to a varied set of data sources.
+The plugin library provides access to a varied set of data sources.

 ## Gene-centric resources